Keep it Simple

 |Prices may vary|

-DIY Installation with Self or DIY monitoring:
+DIY Installation with Self monitoring

 In the previous segments, we discussed DIY-installed security systems that come with a mandatory monthly fee.
 Now it is time to examine those systems that won’t charge you a dime.
 The companies listed below will give you long-term savings, turning it into a complete DIY experience, from installation to monitoring.
 Some companies offer professional monitoring as optional, for those customers who have no technical expertise or those who prefer a more secure service.